Hemant-Gupta1/ML-PROJECT-I/README.md

 ## Results
 The best model was saved as `best_model.joblib`.
 The results of the model evaluation, including the best parameters and scores for each model, are printed in the notebook.

-## Future Work
-- Explore additional features that could improve model performance.
-- Implement more advanced models such as neural networks.
-- Conduct a deeper analysis of feature importance to understand the factors influencing employee exit.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or new features, please create an issue or submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.